 We’re all about finding ways to improve your vision naturally.
-And these three unconventional ways to improve your vision are just that.
+And these unconventional ways to improve your vision are just that.
 Natural and unconventional.
 There’s no need to resort to glasses, contacts, or surgery!
 Make sure you get consistent eye exams to track your vision’s progress and improvement.
 Who knows what the next medical frontier might be?
 In the future, maybe glasses, like the dinosaurs, will become extinct.